Home Menu

 91% of school leaders oppose Ofsted's revised framework

-The poll, which received over 1,400 responses overnight, also collected more than 800 free-text comments from school leaders, many of which called for a more collaborative, supportive model focused on school improvement rather than judgement, similar to the systems already operating successfully in Wales and Northern Ireland.
+The poll, which received more than 1,400 responses overnight, also collected more than 800 free-text comments from school leaders, many of which called for a more collaborative, supportive model focused on school improvement rather than judgement, similar to the systems already operating successfully in Wales and Northern Ireland.

 Read the full story here